By Jules Rhee, MEd | Latest update 6/19/2025

 Some students catch on quickly and easily adapt to various methods, while others struggle to grasp even one method.

 Many students (and most parents) are relieved to focus on the standard algorithm.
-The standard algorithm is the traditional method that’s used by most people.
+The standard algorithm is the traditional method that most people think of when solving 2-digit x 2-digit problems.

 2-Digit Multiplication Visual Organizer